HL7/fhir-saner/fsh/ig-data/input/pagecontent/actors.md

 ##### Measure Computer Requirements

 1. The Measure Computer **shall** implement either the Pull Option or the Push Option.
-2. A Measure Computer that implements the API and Pull Options **shall** provide a CapabilityStatement when queried via [base]/metadata.
+2. A Measure Computer that implements the Pull Option **shall** provide a CapabilityStatement when queried via [base]/metadata.

 ##### Measure Computer Conformance